anjalisilva/mixMVPLN/README.md

 ### Introduction

 Two-way data is defined by units (the rows) and variables/responses (the columns).
-However, three-way data is defined by occasions (or layers;
-r), in addition to the units (n) and the variables/responses (p).
+However, three-way data is defined by occasions/layers (r), in addition to the units (n) and the variables/responses (p).
 For two-way data, each observation is represented as a vector, while for three-way data, each observation can be regarded as a matrix.
 The matrix variate distributions offer a natural way for modeling three-way data.
 Extensions of matrix variate distributions in the context of mixture models have given rise to mixtures of matrix variate distributions,mwhich have been used to cluster three-way data